-The written statement of employment particulars, which should be given to employees within two months of starting work, should include "details of terms and conditions of employment relating to hours of work and normal working hours."
+The written statement of employment particulars, which should be given to employees within one month of starting work, should include "details of terms and conditions of employment relating to hours of work and normal working hours."

 In order to avoid misunderstanding, normal hours should be specified and the policy on overtime should be made clear.

 If you work annualised hours, a normal working week's hours should still be stated so that, for example, holiday pay can be correctly calculated.

 In addition, if your wages vary depending on the number of hours you work, your payslip must specify the number of hours you are being paid for.

 Recent years have seen an explosion in employment contracts without a minimum number of guaranteed hours (including ‘zero hour’ contracts), up from 1.7 million in 2016 to 1.8 million in 2017.
 In this type of arrangement, “normal working hours” are typically described as “to be agreed”, “as required”, or even “zero”, leaving workers with no ability to predict their hours or earnings from one week to the next, and at the mercy of bad employers.